the13fools/lets-get-lost/pages/spring time.md

 # Under Pressure

 Once you have spent enough time playing with the previous example, you might become interested in connecting a few springs together to see what happens.
 One such thing you can do is to connect the springs together between two fixed points (as demonstrated [here](http://www.acs.psu.edu/drussell/Demos/multi-dof-springs/multi-dof-springs.html){:target="_blank"}, as an aside, check out some of [Dan Russell's](http://www.acs.psu.edu/drussell/demos.html){:target="_blank"} other animations).
+There is a certian amount of poetics here if you think of how these sorts of models might apply to interpersonal relationships.

 Let's reproduce the 2 degree of freedom (DOF)-system for fun.
 As an exercise, try to modify the code to implement the 3 or 4 or $$n$$ DOF-system!